-The bill amends Section 47-314 of the Idaho Code, which pertains to the Oil and Gas Conservation Commission.
-Key changes include the requirement that one of the four members appointed by the governor must have at least eight years of experience in the oil and gas industry, replacing the previous requirement of five years.
-Additionally, the bill removes the stipulation that this member must hold a college degree in geosciences or engineering.
-The bill also clarifies the commission's authority over local regulations regarding oil and gas extraction, stating that local ordinances cannot prohibit extraction but may impose reasonable provisions to protect public health and safety.
+This bill amends Section 47-314 of the Idaho Code, which pertains to the Oil and Gas Conservation Commission.
+Key changes include the requirement that one of the four members appointed by the governor must have at least eight years of experience in the oil and gas industry, an increase from the previous requirement of five years.
+Additionally, the previous stipulation that this member must hold a college degree in geosciences or engineering has been removed.
+The bill also clarifies the commission's authority over local regulations regarding oil and gas extraction, stating that local ordinances cannot prohibit extraction but may impose reasonable regulations to protect public health and safety.

 Furthermore, the bill emphasizes the commission's jurisdiction over all persons and property necessary to enforce its provisions and rescinds any previous delegation of authority to other state officers or boards regarding oil and gas conservation.
-It establishes that the commission will notify local jurisdictions upon receiving applications for oil and gas extraction and outlines the conditions under which local ordinances can regulate extraction and related infrastructure.
+It mandates that the commission notify local governments upon receiving applications for oil and gas extraction and outlines the conditions under which local ordinances can regulate extraction and related infrastructure.
 The bill declares an emergency, making it effective on July 1, 2025.

 Statutes affected: